Insurance Bad Faith Lawyers in Albuquerque, NM

 Yes.
 Because bad faith is a tort, you can recover damages for the anxiety, stress, and emotional suffering caused by the insurer’s refusal to pay.
 You do not need to prove a physical injury to recover emotional distress damages in a bad faith case.

 It is illegal for an insurer to retaliate.
-New Mexico law prohibits insurance companies from raising rates or cancelling coverage solely because a policyholder exercised their right to dispute a claim or hire an attorney.
+New Mexico law prohibits insurance companies from raising rates or canceling coverage solely because a policyholder exercised their right to dispute a claim or hire an attorney.
 If they do, that action itself may be considered further evidence of bad faith.

 Speak with a Legal Team That Puts Justice First